gliptak/lecture-source-py/source/rst/scalar_dynam.rst

 Graphical Analysis
 ==================

-We saw above that, for nonlinear models, analyzing dynamics is nontrivial.
+As we saw above, analyzing the dynamics for non-linear models is nontrivial.

-There is no single way to tackle all nonlinear models.
+There is no single way to tackle all non-linear models.

 However, there is one technique for one-dimensional models that provides a great deal of intuition.